Tech ObserverBangladeshGovTechFocus on digital pushes Bangladesh ranks to second in world for freelancing

 Mentioning that now is the right time to create digital talent along with digitalization, the state minister said Bangladesh is moving forward by fulfilling all the conditions of being a developing country despite the Corona epidemic.

 The meeting was informed that Huawei will help to make one lakh young people digitally proficient in the next five years in South Asian countries including Nepal.
-To this end, the organization will work with South Asian governments, universities, and industry stakeholders.
+To this end, the organization will work with South Asian governments, universities, and stakeholders.

 With the theme ‘Cultivating a Talent Ecosystem for Inclusive Digital Prosperity‘, the summit discusses how to fill the digital skills gap and influence digital transformation in post-epidemic economic restructuring and how to engage young people more.